 - plays programming from SiriusXM Internet Radio subscription required

 - plays personalized Internet radio stations from Pandora®

 - multi-zone synchronous playback (same music plays in multiple zones simultaneously) or multi-stream playback (each plays individually selected music)

-- allows connection of an audio component such as a CD player, FM tuner, or a portable music player (music from such sources can be played back on any player in your system)
+- allows connection of an audio component such as a CD player, turntable, or a portable music player (music from these connected sources can be played back on any player in your system)

 - front-panel controls for volume and muting

 - coaxial and optical digital audio outputs

 - analog stereo output